videlais/Unofficial-Ink-Cookbook/_chapters/10-tunnels-and-threads.md

 Back to the original place in the code, the next divert, `-> Show_Time` is run.
 This moves to the knot **Show_Time**.

-This uses two shuffles to first time a number between 1 and 12 and then to pick either "am" or "pm".
+This uses two shuffles to first pick a number between 1 and 12 and then to pick either "am" or "pm".

 Next, the tunnel is returned to using another double-divert `->->`.